 The “do” example in each scenario above provides clarity and removes room for subjective interpretation.
 Keep these in mind when you write test rules for online exams.

-How to make additional rules and accommodations for online exams
+How to make additional accommodations and rules for online exams

-Each online test is different and may need additional rules or accommodations for individual students to successfully complete the exam.
+Each online exam is different and may need additional rules or accommodations for individual students to successfully complete the exam.

-- To complete the online test, students need access to a specific webpage or application, such as an on-screen calculator during their exam.
+- To complete the online proctored exam, students need access to a specific webpage or application, such as an on-screen calculator during their exam.